longhint/Getting-and-Cleanning-Data-Project/README.md

 # Tidy data contains 180 rows and 68 columns.
 Each row has averaged variables for each subject and each activity.

-# variable units

-Activity variable is factor type.
-Subject variable is integer type.
-All the other variables are numeric type.